MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-manage-extension.md

 Follow these steps in Azure portal to add a VM extension.

-1. In the Azure portal of your Azure Local instance resource, go to **Resources > Virtual machines**.
+1. In the Azure portal of your Azure Local cluster resource, go to **Resources > Virtual machines**.

 1. Select your VM and go to **Settings > Extensions**.